W-A-I-L-A-W-8/redesign/_posts/2020-09-11-the-designer-experience.md

 From where I'm sitting it has a been dream tool, for creating an incredibly fast, static website without the clutter.
 Precisely, the reason I built my this site using the platform.
 I've been on Jekyll for almost five years now so I wanted to write this short piece to illustrate some of the main benefits I have reaped over the last few years and specifically from a designers point of view.

-#### What do you need to know in order to get on with Jekyll
+#### What do you need to know in order to "play nice" with Jekyll
-My day job is in UX.
-I'm familiar with front end technologies but I can safely say it's definitely not one of my fortes.

-Before you continue on to the next part, here's a few things to consider before you plough head first into Jekyll.
-Not that there's anything wrong with doing so.
-After all, that's how I got started.
-But to help you reduce the amount of frustration you might experience I have listed a few pointers below.
-I like to think I'm a half decent designer and a designer's main prerogative is to solve problems and consider the best possible experience outcomes...always!!
+Here's a few things to consider before you plough head-first into Jekyll.
+Not saying there's anything wrong with doing that...after all, that's how I got started.

 * Understanding of NPM.
 * Comfortable using a CLI.